 Permit Class D

-Food services or food truck at specific locations, times and/or events approved by the Park Manager and authorized in writing by FOF.
+Food services or food truck at specific locations, times and/or events approved by the Park Manager.
 Annual permit fee of $500 plus 10% commission.

 How to Apply

 Permit Application form and a sample Sub-Contractor Agreement may be downloaded on this site.